 Office of Research

 The FDP-OMB has issued revisions to 2 CFR § 200.216 and 200.340, effective Aug.
 13, 2020.
-Further updates will be posted later in relation to the guidelines that were revised effective Nov.
-12, 2020.
-Please see the Uniform Guidance Revisions document attached here for more information.
+Please also see the Uniform Guidance Revisions document attached here.
+See the attached Frequently Asked Questions for more information.

 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards